mrocklin/thesis/voltron.md

 *   Chapter \ref{sec:computations}: Computations
 *   Chapter \ref{sec:term-rewrite-systems}: Term Rewriting

-We then use this system to produce codes for common matrix expressions.
+We then compose these components to create a larger system to produce numeric codes for common matrix expressions called.
 These examples demonstrate both the ability and the extensibility of our system.
+We refer to this composition as the `conglomerate` project.
+Specifically we will construct two computations that are common in scientific computing, least squares linear regression and the Kalman Filter.
+In each case we will highlight the added value of modular design.

 include [Compilation](matrix-compilation.md)